AndyObtiva/glimmer/README.markdown

 require_relative '../app/my_application.rb'
 ```
 - (Optional) If you'd like to include an icon for your app (.icns format on the Mac), place it under `package/macosx` matching your application local directory name (e.g. 'MathBowling.icns' for MathBowling).
 You may generate your Mac icon easily using tools like Image2Icon (http://www.img2icnsapp.com/) or manually using the Mac terminal command `iconutil` (iconutil guide: https://applehelpwriter.com/tag/iconutil/)
+- (Optional) You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::Packager.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.)

 Now, you can run the following rake command to package your app into a Mac DMG file (using both Warbler and javapackager):
 ```